 Not all injuries by canines are caused by dog bites.
 In some cases, especially with older people, the person can be injured by the dog jumping on them.
-Older people can break a hip, suffer a traumatic brain injury and other trauma.
+Older people can break a hip and suffer a traumatic brain injury and other trauma.
 Knowing what to do following an injury by a dog is essential to uphold your compensation case.
 When you or a loved one is injured, the following should be done right away:

 - In any case, notify animal control or local police that you were bitten, even if the bite wasn't too serious.
 This helps to solidify your case.

 - Remember to photograph your injuries.
-Write down what happened while the memory is fresh and take photos of your injuries.
+Write down what happened while the memory is fresh, and take photos of your injuries.

 - If there were any witnesses to the dog attack, get contact information for these people.